JacobCampau/PhishingEmailAnalyzer/README.md

-# PhishingEmailAnalyzer
+# Phishing Email Analyzer
 <h2>Project Goals</h2>

-This text document will detail my progress over time with this project.
 The overall plan for the project can be explained in the following steps:

   1. Get a list of different Hugging Face LLMs designed to identify phishing scams<br>
   2. Make a custom dataset to test each of the models with<br>